Henry Martyn: India

 Martyn arrived in India in April 1806, and for some months he was stationed at Aldeen, near Serampur.
 In October 1806, he proceeded to Dinapur, where he was soon able to conduct worship among the locals in the vernacular, and established schools.
 In April 1809, he was transferred to Cawnpore, where he preached to British and Indians in his own compound, in spite of interruptions and threats from local non-Christians.

 He occupied himself in linguistic study, and had already, during his residence at Dinapur, been engaged in revising the sheets of his Hindustani version of the New Testament.
 He now translated the whole of the New Testament into Urdu also, and into Persian twice.
 His work for the Persian Bible included translating the Psalms into Persian, the Gospels into Judaeo-Persic, and the Book of Common Prayer into Urdu, in spite of ill-health and "the pride, pedantry and fury of his chief munshi Sabat."
 Ordered by the doctors to take a sea voyage, he obtained leave to go to Persia and correct his Persian New Testament.
 From there, he wanted to go to Arabia, and there compose an Arabic version.
 On 1 October 1810, having seen his work at Cawnpore rewarded on the previous day by the opening of a church, he left for Calcutta, from where he sailed on 7 January 1811 for Bombay.
 The ship reached port on his thirtieth birthday.

 Final voyage and death

 From Bombay he set out for Bushire, bearing letters from Sir John Malcolm to men of position there, as also at Shiraz and Isfahan.
 After an exhausting journey from the coast he reached Shiraz, and was soon plunged into discussion with the disputants of all classes, "Sufi, Muslim, Jew, and Jewish Muslim, even Armenian, all anxious to test their powers of argument with the first English priest who had visited them."
-He next traveled to Tabriz to attempt to present the Shah with his translation of the New Testament, which proved unsuccessful.
+He next travelled to Tabriz to attempt to present the Shah with his translation of the New Testament, which proved unsuccessful.
 Sir Gore Ouseley, the British ambassador to the Shah, was unable to bring about a meeting, but did deliver the manuscript.
-Although Martyn could not present the Bible in person, the Shah later wrote him a letter:
+Although Martyn could not present the Bible in person, the Shah later wrote the ambassador a letter of thanks praising the quality of the translation and noting its clarity and simplicity.

-In truth (said the royal letter of thanks to the ambassador) through the learned and unremitted exertions of the Reverend Henry Martyn it has been translated in a style most befitting sacred books, that is in an easy and simple diction...The whole of the New Testament is completed in a most excellent manner, a source of pleasure to our enlightened and august mind.